hermawanmulyono/ml/assignment1/README.md

 ## Running The Code

 Use the `main.py` script to run the code.
+This will automatically generate all plots and results.

 ```shell
 # Must be run inside the virtual environment